manimino/ducks/docs/design.md

 for example.

 Thus, a MutableFieldIndex contains:
  - A collection of HashBucket and DictBucket items.
-The collection is an OrderedDict (B-tree); buckets are ordered based on the range of value hashes they hold.
+The collection is a SortedDict (B-tree); buckets are ordered based on the range of value hashes they hold.
  - Logic for finding the appropriate bucket for a hashed value, splitting buckets, and deleting buckets.